typeworld/typeworld/Python/Lib/typeWorld/README.md

 #### logo

 URL of logo of API endpoint, for publication.
 Specifications to follow.

-If you want to make sure that the app loads the latest version of this resource, consider making the URL unique.
-You could enforce it by adding a unique string to it, such as the time the resource was added to your server, e.g. http://awesomefonts.com/images/logo.svgz?timeadded=1516886401

 _Type:_ Str<br />
 _Format:_ This resource may get downloaded and cached on the client computer.
 To ensure up-to-date resources, append a unique ID to the URL such as a timestamp of the resources’s upload on your server, e.g. https://awesomefonts.com/xyz/regular/specimen.pdf?t=1548239062<br />